- Prospective Students

 Reed, B. G., Newman, P. A., Suarez, Z., & Lewis, E. A. (in press).
 Interpersonal practice beyond diversity and towards social justice: The importance of critical consciousness.
 In B. Seabury, B. Seabury, & C. Garvin, (Eds.), Social Work Practice.
 (2nd ed.).
 New York: Sage.

-Lewis, E., Sakamoto, I., Gutierrez, L. (in press).
-Women of color: Sources of resilience and vulnerability In A. Gitterman (Ed), Handbook for Social Work with Vulnerable Populations (2nd ed.).
-NY: Columbia University Press.
+Lewis, E., Sakamoto, I., & Gutierrez, L. (2014).
+Women of color: Sources of resilience and vulnerability.
+In A. Gitterman (Ed.), Handbook for social work with vulnerable and resilient populations (3rd ed.).
+New York, NY: Columbia University Press.

 Gutierrez, L., & Lewis, E. (2013).
 Education, participation and capacity building in community organizing with women of color.
 In M. Minkler (Ed.), Community Organizing and Community Building for Health, (3rd ed.).
 New Brunswick, NJ: Rutgers University Press.